PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

 6. Click on the Shopify Notebook to open it on the Databricks Cluster.

     i.Read from ADLS
-    In Read from ADLS,  replace <containername>, <accountname>, <folder> in Cell5 and replace it with actual name
+    In Read from ADLS,  replace containername, accountname, folder in Cell5 and replace it with actual name

-    ii.Also <FILL IN THE ACCOUNT KEY> in spark.conf.set
+    ii.Also FILL IN THE ACCOUNT KEY in spark.conf.set

 7. To add snowflake python connector, from Workspace pane, click on Down arrow and Import